Dave Wollman

 Professional Bio

-Dave Wollman is the Deputy Division Chief, Smart Connected Systems Division of the Communications Technology Laboratory at the U.S. Department of Commerce’s National Institute of Standards and Technology (NIST).
+Dave Wollman is the former Deputy Division Chief, Smart Connected Systems Division of the Communications Technology Laboratory at the U.S. Department of Commerce’s National Institute of Standards and Technology (NIST) and previously served at NIST in the role of Deputy Director of the Smart Grid and Cyber-Physical Systems Program Office.

 In addition to expanding NIST’s coordination and research activities in cyber-physical systems (CPS) and the Internet of Things (IoT), he also has extensive experience and contributions in smart grid, including building up NIST’s smart grid program in response to the Energy Independence and Security Act, and accelerating the development of smart grid interoperability standards including for Green Button energy-usage information.